microsoft/FluidFramework/examples/hosts/hosts-sample/README.md

 And that's all that's needed to create or load Fluid documents.
 It's intended to be light weight and simple to get setup as a host.
 And once done you gain full access to the power of the Fluid platform.

-Once you have a host setup the next best step to try is using our Fluid generator to create a new component.
+Once you have a host setup the next best step to try is using our Fluid generator to create a new Fluid Object.
 Instructions for that are at https://github.com/Microsoft/FluidFramework/blob/master/tools/generator-fluid/README.md.
 You can then publish this package to Verdaccio and load it inside of your new loader!

-When creating your new component also note that the API provides it access to the underlying loader.
-You can use this to follow similar attach steps as above to load components within your component.
-In this way your component can also serve as a host for other Fluid content.
+When creating your new Fluid Object also note that the API provides it access to the underlying loader.
+You can use this to follow similar attach steps as above to load objects within your objects.
+In this way your Fluid Object can also serve as a host for other Fluid content.